Cancer Of Unknown Primary

 Cancer of unknown primary; drawing shows a primary tumor that has spread from an unknown site to other parts of the body (the lung and the brain).
 An inset shows cancer cells spreading from the primary cancer, through the blood and lymph systems, to another part of the body where a metastatic tumor has formed.

-In carcinoma of unknown primary, cancer cells have spread in the body but the place where the primary cancer began is unknown.
+In cancer of unknown primary, cancer cells have spread in the body but the place where the primary cancer began is not known.

 Anatomy -- Lymphatic System

 Cells or Tissue -- Abnormal Cells or Tissue

 |Date Added:||April 7, 2015|

 Yes - This image is copyright protected.
 Any use of this image is subject to prevailing copyright laws.
 U.S. Government has reuse rights.
 Please contact the rights holder of this image for permission requests.